Deasun/CorporateNetworks/README.md

 ### Version 2.0
 Key features to be improved include:
-* sourcing more accurate and up to date financial information and/or presenting available information differently
+* sourcing more accurate and up to date financial information
+* introducing a Director search facility

+## License
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode)

+The [OpenCorporates](https://opencorporates.com/) database is made available under the [Open Database License (ODbL) v1.0](https://www.opendatacommons.org/licenses/odbl/1.0/)

+Icons on the site are produced by dDara at [Flaticon](https://www.flaticon.com/authors/ddara)

+Information from [Corporate Watch](https://corporatewatch.org/) is share under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](https://creativecommons.org/licenses/by-nc/3.0/deed.en_GB)

 ## Credits